 Description: This book brings to light a slightly different way of teaching the reader how to ID hawks.
 Full color photographs are included showing hawks at many angles in different plumages but rich text provided by Ligouri and Sullivan is well-received and well-written.
 There is also a nice “quiz” feature in this book which better challenges the reader.

 Description: HawkWatch International is a non-profit organization that works to protect raptors and our shared environment through scientific research and public education.
-It's an amazing resource centered around raptors with opportunities to learn, volunteer, attend events and more.
-It is the single best place on the web to begin.
+It’s a great resource centered around raptors with opportunities to learn, volunteer, attend events and more.

 Authors: HWI staff, including Jerry Ligouri